 Add a dataset that contains training data of the correct type.

 We recommend that you use Normalize Data to normalize the input dataset before using it to train the regressor.

-In the Properties pane of the Poisson Regression module, specify how you want the model to be trained, by setting the Create trainer mode option.
+In the right pane of the Poisson Regression module, specify how you want the model to be trained, by setting the Create trainer mode option.